lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Endosymbiosis in an amoeba

+{{< figure src="rhizarian.png" title="A rhizarian protist." >}}

 There is excessive evidence that the organelles like mitochondria and chloroplasts (and more recently discovered, the [nitroplast](https://asm.org/articles/2024/june/beyond-endosymbiosis-discovering-first-nitroplast)) found within extant eukaryotes were originally free-living prokaryotes, which became incorporated (endosymbiosis), but no such thing had been observed, until now.
 The bacterial order *Legionellales* are responsible for Legionnaire's disease and live in water, but are uniquely able to survive and reproduce even after being 'eaten' by some amoebae before returning to free-living conditions.

 In the lab, it was found that some strains of wild amoeboid protists in clade *Rhizaria*, class *Thecofilosea*, were transmitting fully-incorporated *Legionellales* vertically by cell division.
 Extracellular transmission of bacteria was not observed, indicating mutualistic endosymbiosis, and genetic studies confirmed divergence of the endosymbiont via a shrinkage of its genome (as expected) and gene translocation to the protist's nuclear DNA.

 Sources: [here](https://www.frontiersin.org/journals/cellular-and-infection-microbiology/articles/10.3389/fcimb.2021.642216/full) and [here](https://kids.frontiersin.org/articles/10.3389/frym.2022.1104350).

 ### Eurasian Blackcap

+{{< figure src="eurasian_blackcap.png" title="A [Eurasian blackcap](https://en.wikipedia.org/wiki/Eurasian_blackcap)." >}}

 The migratory bird *Sylvia atricapilla* typically flies either south-westerly towards Spain or south-easterly into Asia as winter approaches in Europe, but the rise of birdwatching as a hobby in the UK in the 1960s led to a new food source in Britain that the westerly-flying birds could migrate to.
 This change is known to be genetic in basis.
 Those that instead migrated to the British Isles in winter returned home 10 days earlier (due to the shorter distance to central Europe) than those that went towards Spain, and therefore would mate only with themselves (sympatric speciation).
 The UK-migrating group now has rounder wings and narrower, longer beaks, over just \~30 generations, and although genetic differentiation has not yet reached the point of preventing interbreeding entirely, these birds are quite clearly well on their way to speciation.